macadminsdotorg/codeofconduct/Incident_Process.md

 ## Something is Off

-A significant part of the MacAdmins Slack Admins job is the management of incidents on the MacAdmins Slack, but ideally the community (that’s you) has both the tools and the desire to resolve many situations without Admin support.
+A significant part of the Mac Admins Slack Admins job is the management of incidents on the Mac Admins Slack, but ideally the community (that’s you) has both the tools and the desire to resolve many situations without Admin support.

-*As the MacAdmins Slack is a mature community, we find that the community naturally highlights CoC violations and they are resolved organically.
+*As the Mac Admins Slack is a mature community, we find that the community naturally highlights CoC violations and they are resolved organically.
 If you are not comfortable with personally raising any violations of the CoC, please go ahead and jump to “It’s Admin O’Clock”.*

-The MacAdmins Code of Conduct (“CoC”) exists to give members a model idea of what is and isn’t acceptable in MacAdmins Slack including behaviour, marketing activity, and etiquette.
+The Mac Admins Code of Conduct (“CoC”) exists to give members a model idea of what is and isn’t acceptable in Mac Admins Slack including behaviour, marketing activity, and etiquette.
 If you experience strange behaviour in a channel and are wondering if it’s acceptable, please first consult the CoC.

 With CoC clarity in hand, please contact the member(s) and explain: